Winchester Model 94 Legendary Frontiersmen .38-55 Rifle

 Since this rifle was to be a shooter and I abhor semi-buckhorn sights, I removed the rear sight and replaced it with a Williams receiver mounted aperture sight.
 (The open rear sight must be removed to clear the sightline of the aperture sight.)
 The stock front sight incorporates a fine brass bead that allows precise aiming.
 The result is a faster and more accurate aiming system that is also far easier and more precise to adjust.

 Having installed a receiver sight, it was time to take the Legendary Frontiersmen to the rifle range to see how it shoots.
 As usual, I did the test shooting at the Izaak Walton outdoor gun range south of Eugene, Oregon.
-G&S Online staff members Rocky Hays, Jim Fleck and Robert Fleck were there to provide assistance, although I did all of the shooting for record myself with Winchester Super-X factory loads.
-These use a 255 grain Power Point (JSP) bullet at a MV of 1320 fps.
+G&S Online staff members Rocky Hays, Jim Fleck and Robert Fleck were there to provide assistance, although I did all of the shooting for record myself.

 After first adjusting the sights at 25 yards, I moved back to 50 yards to shoot some three shot groups from a solid shooting bench using a Lead Sled DFT rest.
 50 yards is my usual shooting distance with iron sights, due to the inadequacies of my Mark 1 eyeballs.
 Multiply the 50 yard group size by two to get the equivalent 100 yard group size.

-The resulting groups with the Legendary Frontiersmen averaged a surprising (at least for me using iron sights) 15/16 inch, or slightly under 2 MOA.
+The resulting groups with the Legendary Frontiersmen averaged a surprising one inch (2 MOA), or slightly smaller, with both loads.
 As expected, this is an accurate rifle!

-It is also a beautiful rifle in any company.
+The Legendary Frontiersmen a beautiful rifle in any company.
 Model 94s are sleek rifles, partly due to their slender fore-ends and thin, relatively low receivers.
 (The latter is achieved by an internally pivoted lever and open top receiver.)
-The Legendary Frontiersmen's 24 inch round barrel and straight hand stock serve to emphasize the design's inherently fine lines.
+The Legendary Frontiersmen's 24 inch round barrel, straight hand stock and excellent finish serve to emphasize the design's inherently fine lines.

 I did a little online research and found several Legendary Frontiersmen NIB for sale at or a bit below the Fjestad's price.
 If you want a modern .38-55 "fancy shooter" at a reasonable price, the Legendary Frontiersmen fills the bill.